mdhaseebpes/socialNetworkAPIWithCucumber/README.md

 # Running the Tests

-o run the smoke tests parallel using thread count, use the following command: mvn clean test -Denv=jsonplaceholder -Dcucumber.filter.tags=@smoke -Ddataproviderthreadcount=2
+To run the smoke tests parallel using thread count, use the following command: mvn clean test -Denv=jsonplaceholder -Dcucumber.filter.tags=@smoke -Ddataproviderthreadcount=2

 To run the regression tests parallel using thread count, use the following command: